Master of Social Work (Qualifying)

 CRICOS Course Code 116823H

-The SCI Master of Social Work (Qualifying) course is an entry qualification into the social work profession and has been aligned to meet the Australian Social Work Education and Accreditation Standards (ASWEAS).
+The SCI Master of Social Work (Qualifying) course is an entry qualification into the social work profession and has been aligned to meet the Australian Social Work Education and Accreditation Standards (ASWEAS) 2024.
 The aim of the course is to provide students with an advanced understanding of social work principles, theories, and practices, preparing them for professional excellence in the field.
 The Master of Social Work (Qualifying) course will equip students with the necessary knowledge, skills, and ethical frameworks to effectively engage with diverse populations, address social inequalities, promote social justice, and enhance the well-being of individuals, families, and communities.
-Through a rigorous curriculum, mandatory field placements, and research opportunities, the course aims to foster critical thinking, cultural competence, and the ability to navigate complex social systems.
+Through a rigorous curriculum, mandatory professional practice placements, and research opportunities, the course aims to foster critical thinking, cultural competence, and the ability to navigate complex social systems.
 Ultimately, the aim of the course is to produce competent and compassionate social work professionals who are committed to promoting positive social change and empowering those in need.
 Upon completion of the Master of Social Work (Qualifying) course, graduates will be able to demonstrate a broad and coherent body of knowledge, with depth in the underlying principles and concepts as a basis for independent lifelong learning.

 Industry Needs